-Elementary: Behavioral Hold
+Behavioral Hold

-A student, who consistently violates Ajial's discipline policy, resulting in suspension(s), will be placed on a Behavioral Hold.
-They will not be able to re-register until they have demonstrated an improved level of behavior, to an acceptable level on a consistent basis.
-A student who does not improve by the end of 3rd quarter will remain on the Behavioral Hold, and ultimately be placed on Ajial's Exit List.
+A student who consistently violates the school's discipline policy, resulting in suspension[s], will be placed on a Behavioral Hold and will not be able to re-register until they have demonstrated an improved level of behavior, to an acceptable level on a consistent basis.
+A student who does not improve by the end of 3rd quarter will remain on the Behavioral Hold, and ultimately be placed on the school's Exit List.

-Elementary: Exit List
+Exit List

-Students, who have not progressed academically or behaviorally by the end of 3rd quarter by receiving grades of 1 in two core academic subjects or have numerous disciplinary infractions will be placed on Ajial's exit list after being placed on academic or behavioral hold.
+Students who have not progressed academically or behaviorally by the end of 3rd quarter by receiving grades of one (1) in two core academic subjects or have numerous disciplinary infractions will be placed on the school's exit list after being placed on academic or behavioral hold.